guisalmeida/guisalmeida.com/content/posts/2024-07-28-accessibility-guidelines.md

 exclude: Index
 ```
 ---
-> This post is the first part of a series of two posts about accessibility, you can read the second one here: [guisalmeida.com/accessibility-guidelines](/implement-accessibility-tests/).
+> This post is the first part of a series of two posts about accessibility, you can read the second one here: [Implementing automated accessibility tests in your project](/implement-accessibility-tests/).

 ## 1 Intro